dart-lang/setup-dart/DEVELOPING.md

 - compile the Dart source (via dart2js) to `lib/main.js`; copy that file to `dist/main.cjs`
-- package and minify the `lib/main.mjs` entrypoint point and referencd node modules to `dist/index.mjs`
+- package and minify the `lib/main.mjs` entrypoint point and referenced node modules to `dist/index.mjs`

 ### Files